longg20/CaroGame/README.md

-# Exercise 2
-Use ReactJS to create a simple 2-player OFFLINE caro game.
+A simple 2-player OFFLINE caro game using ReactJS with Redux-Toolkit to manage states.

 ## How to run:
 ### `yarn install`